 Wesley: I’ve released a total of three albums: two EPs and one full album, “Line ’Em Up.”
 There are definitely huge plans for several more in the future.
 It’s not officially launched but I’m currently in the middle of kicking off a campaign to raise funds for a new album, two music videos, radio promoting, artwork, album designs, radio tours etc. Our number one goal in the beginning was to get businesses and individuals to sign on for 10 private shows for “X” amount of dollars.
 There have been a few to already commit to that.
 All of the funds, except for what we have to pay out for sound, will go straight to our album campaign.
 It’s very hard and we learned so much from having such a great album with “Line ‘Em Up” but now we are not able to put all the resources behind it.
 I’m not saying we have it all figured out, but a lot has been learned since our first chart single fizzled out at number 39.

 Johnny: When you take the stage each night, what is one thing you hope you can convey to the fans before they leave to go home?

 Wesley: Before every show I can almost see it from beginning to middle to the end of how I hope it goes!
 It’s not always that way but the path of life I’m on, which comes with my faith in Christ, is to speak good things into existence.
+While CBD oil is not psychoactive, it has been shown to have medicinal benefits and effects on the body.
+And in some cases, it’s been found to be more effective than prescription drugs.
 I want people to leave our show much happier than they came and I want them to have a sense of peace in their hearts.
 I don’t think the world can have too much of that.

 Johnny: What do you have coming up on the radar that excites you for the rest of 2019 and beyond?